-Discussing the need for a railroad to get stone for the construction of the Salt Lake Temple, Brigham Young stated in 1853, "While the brethren are before me, let me say, that we cannot commence to lay rock here without time, and we cannot get the stone for the foundation without the railroad from this place to the quarry is completed; these two items must be attended to.
+Discussing the need for a railroad to get stone for the construction of the Salt Lake Temple, Brigham Young stated, "While the brethren are before me, let me say, that we cannot commence to lay rock here without time, and we cannot get the stone for the foundation without the railroad from this place to the quarry is completed; these two items must be attended to.
 This is sufficient to say upon that matter."
-(Journal of Discourses, Volume 1, page 279, Brigham Young, February 14, 1853)
+(Brigham Young, delivered on the temple block on the occasion of dedicating the ground where the temple was to be built, Great Salt Lake City, February 14, 1853; Journal of Discourses, Volume 1, page 279)

 Salt Lake Temple

 In his "Establishing Zion: The Mormon Church in the American West, 1847-1869", Eugene E. Campbell wrote: